-Students feel empowered as they build a special knowledge base through narrow reading.
-When possible, encourage students to find a single subject to read narrowly on (yes, even if that subject is the later stages of digestion).
+Students feel empowered as they build a special knowledge base through narrow Specialized Reading or academic reading.
+Encourage students to find a single subject to read narrowly (yes, even if that subject is the later stages of digestion).

 Single-Topic Gross-Out Books

 - Gross-Out Animals That Do Disguisting Things by Ginjer Clarke